Total Hip Replacement Surgery Home Care Instructions

 will tell you how much bloood thinner medicine to take.

 To improve blood flow and decrease the risk of getting a blood clot, you will need to wear elastic stockings.
 You should wear them on the operative side during the day for 6 weeks.
 You should remove them 2 times each day for one hour at a time.
 You don’t have to wear them at night.
 But you may do so if you wish.
 Please wear them until your doctor tells you to stop wearing them.
 You should wash your elastic stockings with soap and water.
 Let air dry.

 Driving and Travel

 Do not drive for two weeks after surgery or while taking narcotic pain medicine.
-At your two week check up, your doctor will let you know when you can drive.
+At your two week check up, your doctor will let you know when you may drive.
 You may travel over two hours 6 to 8 weeks after your surgery.
 Stretching every hour will decrease stiffness as you travel.

 Metal joint implants may trigger metal detectors in airports.
-You will receive a joint replacement card at your first clinic visit.
+You will get a joint replacement card at your first clinic visit.
 This card does not guarantee you will be able to pass through airport security without being searched.
 It will simply provide information to airport security.

 Future Medical or Dental Treatment